Hiring Generalists: The Small Team’s Secret Weapon

 Published:

-Early-stage startups face a paradox: they need specialists to build complex products, but they also need people who can switch contexts rapidly as the company searches for product–market fit.
+Lean engineering teams face a paradox: they need specialists to build complex products, but they also need people who can switch contexts rapidly as priorities shift.
 Generalists thrive in this environment.
 They fill gaps no job description anticipated and create connective tissue between disciplines.

 Generalists Fill Invisible Gaps

-At a seed-stage analytics company, the first operations hire was also the unofficial security officer, customer success manager, and part-time QA lead.
-Each role might eventually become its own department, but in the beginning, these duties landed on whichever generalist had the bandwidth.
-The company avoided hiring five people by empowering one adaptable engineer to wear multiple hats.
+When we built out Avion’s simulator diagnostics portal, the first “ops” engineer on the project was also our incident coordinator, release manager, and part-time QA lead.
+Each role could have justified a dedicated hire, but in the beginning, these duties landed on whichever generalist had the bandwidth.
+We avoided splintering the team by empowering one adaptable engineer to wear multiple hats and rotate responsibilities as the backlog evolved.

 These invisible gaps appear because early products evolve quickly.
 A feature demoed on Monday might pivot by Friday, requiring updates to documentation, deployments, and marketing collateral.
 Specialists with narrow scopes struggle to keep up.
 Generalists, by contrast, embrace the fluidity and patch the seams that would otherwise tear.